Trivernis/nenv/README.md

 ## Installation

-Figure out how to install it yourself (for now).
+You can either
+- Install the application with cargo by downloading the repo and running `cargo install --path .` inside
+- Download the binary from the releases page

+Now to initialize everything install any nodejs version with `nenv install <version>`.
-Add the nenv `bin` directory to your PATH variable.
+Afterwards add the `bin` directory to your `PATH` variable.

+On windows this should be `C:\Users\<yourusername>\AppData\Roaming\nenv\bin`.
+On linux this will should be `~/.local/share/nenv/bin`.

 ## Usage